aceeason/MIST4610groupproject/README.md

 Query 10 examines the total transactions and amount collected by payment method for bills greater than $150.00.

 This helps management understand patient payment preferences for larger balances.
 Decisions about processing fees, payment guidelines, and the best ways to collect revenue can all be affected by this information.
-You want to make sure the clinic makes a profit but also that the patients want to keep coming back to your clinic.
+The goal is to make sure the clinic makes a profit but also that the patients want to keep coming back to your clinic.

 ![Query Table](querytable.png)